-At least 45 days prior to the expiration date of a concealed carry permit, the sheriff will send a written notice to the permittee explaining that the permit is about to expire.
-The holder of the permit shall apply to renew the permit within the 90-day period prior to its expiration.
+At least forty-five (45) days prior to the expiration date of a concealed carry permit, the sheriff will send a written notice to the permittee explaining that the permit is about to expire.
+The holder of the permit shall apply to renew the permit within the ninety-day (90) period prior to its expiration.
 The permit of a permittee who complies with this requirement will remain valid beyond the expiration date of the permit until the permittee either receives a renewal permit or is denied a renewal permit by the sheriff.
-If the permittee does not apply to renew the permit prior to its expiration date, but does apply to renew the permit within 60 days after the permit expires, the sheriff may waive the requirement of taking another firearms safety and training course.
+If the permittee does not apply to renew the permit prior to its expiration date, but does apply to renew the permit within sixty (60) days after the permit expires, the sheriff may waive the requirement of taking another firearms safety course; however, the person may not carry a concealed handgun under this expired permit.

-A concealed carry holder who is or will be deployed for military service is allowed to apply with the sheriff for an extension of the concealed carry permit, up to an additional ninety (90) days after the permittee's scheduled deployment is to end.
+A concealed carry holder who is or will be deployed for military service is allowed to apply with the sheriff for an extension of the concealed carry permit up to an additional ninety (90) days after the permittee's scheduled deployment is to end.
 N.C.
 Gen. Stat. § 14-415.16A.

 In emergencies, a sheriff may issue a temporary permit to an individual when the sheriff has reasonable belief that the individual's safety, or the safety of his or her property, or family is in immediate danger.
 In order to obtain this emergency permit, the applicant must first establish with the sheriff that an emergency situation exists.
 The individual must also submit an application, two (2) sets of fingerprints, and the non-refundable fee of \$80.00.
-The temporary permit is valid for a maximum of ninety (90) days, is non-renewable, and may be revoked by the sheriff at any time without a hearing.
+The temporary permit is valid for a maximum of forty five (45) days, is non-renewable, and may be revoked by the sheriff at any time without a hearing.
 N.C.
 Gen. Stat. § 14-415.15(b).

-The law specifically exempts from the firearms safety and training course, certain qualified individuals.
+The law specifically exempts from the firearms safety and training course certain qualified individuals.
 These persons include: